IASA Classes and Academies Currently Scheduled and Available

 Join us for an inspiring, motivating, important and FUN administrators' academy to learn about "Women in Leadership: Learning, Leading and Living!"
 (AA #3665).
 There has never been a more important time to reflect on the role of leadership as we live through a global pandemic.
 We know there is a disproportionate number of female leaders vs. female teachers in the field.
 This is a topic that is relevant to all educators -- how do we grow and support our female leaders?
 Leave the academy with tangible and practical ways to build your PLN, support others in the field and gain a greater sense of work-life blend.
 Click Here to learn more.

-For the past seven months, superintendents have been tasked with not only serving as the CEO of their school district, but also with making health decisions that they simply are not trained to do.
+This past year, superintendents have been tasked with not only serving as the CEO of their school district, but also with making health decisions that they simply are not trained to do.
 It's been challenging, chaotic, stressful and tested everyone's overall mental and emotional health.In order to make it through this marathon and continue to be the strongest leader possible, superintendents need to be mindful of their personal health and wellness.
 That's why IASA is launching "Mindfulness Matters!," a new four-part series that will be held virtually via Zoom.
 Click Here to learn more.

 One of the best ways any superintendent can build confidence in their school board and community is to be able to say, "This is what the data tells us."IASA's academy, "Continuous Improvement in a Data-Driven World: Data-Wise While Seeing the Face of a Child," takes data analysis in school districts to another level, while not forgetting the human component involved in any major decision.
 Interested?
 Dr. White is ready to work with districts or with a group of districts in IASA regions.
 The process begins by clicking the link and sending an email to let Dr. White know you or a group of administrators in your region are interested.
 Click Here to learn more.